rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 ## The Kernel

 Most often, when people say _Linux_, they are usually referring to a "_Linux distribution_" —for example, Rocky Linux and Debian are types of Linux distribution.
 A distribution comprises everything necessary to get Linux to exist as a functional operating system.
-Distributions make use of code from various open source projects that are independent of Linux.
+Distributions make use of code from various open-source projects that are independent of Linux.

 Linux is The kernel.
 The kernel literally sits right at the heart of the [operating system] matter.